 Here are a few tips to help you through the process of contacting us and to give you an idea of what will happen if you do:

-- Call the mobile number given on the answer phone.
-It will be answered by the duty vet.
-In the rare event they are on another telephone call at the time or out of mobile service area please call back within a few minutes.
+- The call will be answered by the duty vet.
+In the rare event they are on another telephone call at the time or out of mobile service area please leave a message or call back within a few minutes.

 - Please DO NOT just turn up at the practice as it will be closed.